MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 Sometimes you may want to include a column in an account schedule to calculate percentages of a total.
 For example, if you have a number of rows that break down sales by dimension, you may want a column to indicate the percentage of total sales that each row represents.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Account Schedules**, and then choose the related link.
-2. In the **Account Schedule Names** page, select an account schedule.
+2. On the **Account Schedule Names** page, select an account schedule.
 3. Choose the **Edit Account Schedule** action to set up an account schedule row to calculate the total on which the percentages will be based.
 4. Insert a line immediately above the first row for which you want to display a percentage.
 5. Fill in the fields on the line as follows: In the **Totaling Type** field, enter **Set Base for Percent**.
 In the **Totaling** field, enter a formula for the total that the percentage will be based on.
 For example, if row 11 contains the total sales, enter **11**.